Composers of Choral Music

 Member benefits include: put full length sound files on your profile, post questions and successes to the forum, join in stimulating conversations about topics you care about, learn and share technical knowledge and be a part of a group where you belong.

-Join the community by clicking on the "join this community" button found above the blue line on the forum page.
+MOST IMPORTANT!: Join the community by clicking on the "join this community" button found above the blue line on the forum page.
+You can not be an editor or comment until you have done this.
+You must be logged in to ChoralNet first!

 This community is owned by Jack Senzig and edited by Greg Bartholomew, John Ward, Ray Braswell and Jack Senzig.